THIS PROCEDURE MUST BE PERFORMED BY A QUALIFIED TECHNICIAN.

 De-energize the heater.
 Disconnect the orange wires from the damper control circuit board.
 Check the ohm value across the orange wires.
 On 240V heaters the ohm value should be 800 ohms; on 120V heaters it should be 200 ohms; and on 208V heaters it should be 600 ohms.
 If the ohm value is incorrect, replace the damper actuator.

 Reconnect the orange wires to the damper control circuit board.
 Re-energize the heater.
-Initiate a heat call by adjusting room temperature set point up.
-The damper assembly should operate in the 1000 series and the blower should run in the 2000 series.
+Initiate a heat call by adjusting room temperature setpoint up.
+The blower should run.
 Check voltage between the orange wires.
 This reading should be between 50 VAC and 145 VAC for 240V heaters; between 25 VAC and 75 VAC for 120V heaters; and between 40 VAC and 125 VAC for 208V heaters.
+If incorrect voltage, replace the damper board.

 Adjust the room temperature setpoint below actual room temperature to end the heat call.
 Check voltage across the “F” and “B” terminals on the damper board.
 With NO Heat call, the voltage should be zero (0).
 If voltage exists, verify internal system wiring (specifically, that there are no wires connected to the lower left relay on the main processor control board).